 Contrary to popular belief, mineral oil has several benefits for skin and hair.
 Apart from being completely safe for both babies and adults, mineral oil is also regulated by FDA (1).
 The oil is used to moisturize a baby’s skin, prevent diaper rash, and loosen and remove the cradle cap.

-So, is baby oil good for skin?
+So, is baby oil good for your skin?
 Find out below.

 Is Baby Oil Good For Skin?

-Baby oil is formulated to be hypoallergenic and is free from dyes, phthalates, and parabens.
+Baby oil is formulated to be hypoallergenic, non-toxic, and free from dyes, phthalates, and parabens.
 Hence, it is safe for most people.
 Anecdotal evidence suggests that baby oil is safe for the face.

 You can use baby oil to achieve healthy, well-maintained, and hydrated skin.
-It may even make your face glowing without makeup.
+It may even make your face glow without makeup.
 Wondering how?
 Keep reading.

 Top Skin Benefits Of Baby Oil